PE and Sports Premium

-Our Sports Premium funding for 2019-2020: £19,520
+Our Sports Premium Funding 2020 – 2021: £19,520

 Sports Premium Spending

-The Sports Premium funding has already had a large impact on Physical Education and sport at Swanwick Primary School.
+The Sports Premium funding has already had a large impact on Physical Education and Sport at Swanwick Primary School.
 As a school we have thought carefully about how we spend the funding.
 Last year some of the benefits were:

 Over the next year we plan to continue with the following:

-Continue with the Swanwick Kilometre to increase fitness levels and competition.
+- Continue with the Swanwick Kilometre to increase fitness levels and competition.

-Employ the Sports Partnership to ensure each class experiences a different sporting experience to those offered within the PE curriculum.
+- Employ the Sports Partnership to ensure each class experiences a different sporting experience to those offered within the PE curriculum.